skyleaworlder/MIT-6.S081/README.md

+# Thread

+## 1. Uthread: switching between threads

+* need include more header files from kernel.
+* it's important to have a good understanding of process sections and stack growth direction.
+* there is a lot of empty space, which can be used to allocate for old thread's registers.

 xv6 is a re-implementation of Dennis Ritchie's and Ken Thompson's Unix Version 6 (v6).  xv6 loosely follows the structure and style of v6, but is implemented for a modern RISC-V multiprocessor using ANSI C.